 They have the same meaning that they do in Chinese languages.
 So, if you can read Mandarin, Cantonese, or another Chinese language you can read the kanji components of Japanese.
 However, the pronunciation of most kanji is completely different in Japanese.

 Japanese grammar is entirely different from Chinese grammar.
-It needs a way to indicate verb tense, inflection to indicate case of nouns and adjectives, and components for the tasks played by small words like "to", "from", "by", "for" and so on in English.
-Also, Japanese needs a way to write things for which there aren't kanji.
+Japanese needs a way to indicate verb tense, inflection to indicate case of nouns and adjectives, and components for the tasks played by small words like "to", "from", "by", "for" and so on in English.
+Also, Japanese needs a way to represent words for which there aren't kanji.

 So, Japanese has an excellent system for representing the syllables that form the spoken language.
 However...

 Japanese has two such systems, used in different circumstances.
 Hiragana is used for Japanese words plus grammatical elements needed to indicate tense, case, and so on.
 It is also used to explain more obscure kanji that many readers won't know.
 That's right, some things are written in one preferred system, and then explained in a completely different one because the preferred one is overly complicated or difficult.

 On an advanced level, an author might choose between writing a word in kanji to be more formal, versus spelling it out in hiragana to be less formal or more emotional.

 Katakana is used to spell foreign words and names; the names of animals, plants, and minerals; technical and scientific words; and many company and product names.
 Ramen, a specific type of soup noodles, comes from China, so it is spelled out in katakana as ラーメン.
 Katakana is also used for emphasis, as English speakers might use Italic font.